-Inspired by the British BookStart programme (Wade & Moore, 2000, 2003), the Dutch BookStart promotes early reading, storytelling and singing nursery rhymes to very young children.
+Inspired by the British Bookstart programme (Wade & Moore, 2000, 2003), the Dutch BoekStart promotes early reading, storytelling and singing nursery rhymes to very young children.
 It also enables parents and children to experience the pleasure of reading books together.
 It gives young children a better start in primary school and strengthens the bond between parents and children.

-Scientific research into the effects of the Dutch BookStart programme (Van den Berg & Bus, 2015) has shown that:
+Scientific research into the effects of the Dutch BoekStart programme (Van den Berg & Bus, 2015) has shown that:

-- participating parents are more likely to start reading to their children at an early age - children's language skills improve if parents start reading to their babies before the age of eight months - the effects of BookStart are even stronger in the longer term - · overactive babies benefit most from the programme - participating parents visit the library more often and are more familiar with baby books.
+- · participating parents are more likely to start reading to their children at an early age - children's language skills improve if parents start reading to their babies before the age of eight months - the effects of BoekStart are even stronger in the longer term - · overactive babies benefit most from the programme - participating parents visit the library more often and are more familiar with baby books.

-About 56,500 parents (one out of three new parents per age bracket) took up the invitation in 2020 to go to the library, register their baby, and collect a small suitcase containing two baby books and information on reading.
-Out of all of the 142 library organisations, 140 (98,6%) carry out BookStart for babies.
+About 57,500 parents (one out of three parents of new borns) took up the invitation in 2021 to go to the library, register their baby, and collect a small suitcase containing two baby books and information on reading to babies.
+All of the 140 Dutch library organizations carry out BoekStart for babies.

-BookStart in daycare centres also focuses on toddlers in playgrounds and other institutions.
-By the end of 2020, 121 library organisations (85%) were participating together with 2,990 (37%) of daycare centres in their working area.
+BoekStart in preschools/day-care centres also focuses on toddlers in playgrounds and other institutions.
+By the end of schoolyear 2021, 118 library organisations (84%) were participating together with 3,145 (38%) of day-care centres in their working area.

-Quality in the implementation of BookStart is determined by six elements:
+Quality in the implementation of BoekStart is determined by six elements:

-- an attractive reading spot, created together with the library - a high quality collection of books for babies and toddlers (including ebooks) - increased expertise of staff through training - active parental involvement, resulting in more frequent storybook reading at home and familiarity with the opportunities offered by the library - reading aloud as a daily routine through the establishment of a Reading Plan which outlines the agency's policy - cooperation with local partners in a reading promotion network (local municipality, healthcare, library and daycare centres).
+- an attractive reading spot, created together with the library - a high quality collection of books for babies and toddlers (including eBooks) - increased expertise of staff through training - active parental involvement, resulting in more frequent storybook reading at home and familiarity with the opportunities offered by the library - reading aloud as a daily routine through the establishment of a Reading Plan which outlines the agency's policy - cooperation with local partners in a reading promotion network (local municipality, healthcare, library and day-care centres).

-The Library at School
+The Library in School

 The impact of reading on language development has been extensively investigated (Clark & Rumbold, 2006; Mol & Bus, 2011).
 Research studies consistently show that frequent reading correlates with positive developments in various domains of language development, such as vocabulary, reading comprehension, decoding skills, spelling, grammatical knowledge and writing skills (Krashen, 2004; Mol & Bus 2001; Kortlever & Lemmens, 2012).
-This evidence constitutes the scientific rationale behind the Dutch 'Library at School' programme.
+This evidence constitutes the scientific rationale behind the Dutch 'Library in school' programme.

-Launched in 2009, The Library at School is a national programme aiming to promote reading and to professionalise the approach to reading promotion in primary and secondary schools, by improving cooperation between schools and public libraries and by creating high quality libraries in schools.
-Libraries and schools work closely together to improve the language skills and media literacy of children aged 4-18 years4.
+Launched in 2009, The Library in school is a national programme aiming to promote reading and to professionalise the approach to reading promotion in primary and secondary schools, by improving cooperation between schools and public libraries and by creating high quality libraries in schools.
+Libraries and schools work closely together to improve the language skills and media literacy of children aged 4-18 years7.
 They do so by fostering a love of reading (in the case of young children, a love of being read to), both at school and at home, as lasting effects on children's language development require a joint effort by parents and schools.
 Of all 142 library organisations, 128 (90%) participate in this programme for primary schools, involving over 3,400 primary schools.
 This means over 53% of the 6,540 Dutch primary schools in their working area.
 74 (52%) of the 142 organizations are carrying out the programme in secondary schools.
 They reach 255 (24%) of 1,050 secondary schools in their working area.

-4 Primary schools in the Netherlands serve children from 4 to 12 years old.
+7 Primary schools in the Netherlands serve children from 4 to 12 years old.

-A note on school libraries in the Netherlands
+note on school libraries in the Netherlands